DC 5002Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: One or two exacerbations a year in a well-established diagnosis.
 A 100% rating requires: With constitutional manifestations associated with active joint involvement, totally incapacitating.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process qualify for TDIU (Total Disability Individual Unemployability)?
+Can Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process qualify for TDIU?

-What evidence do I need to establish service connection for Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process?
+What evidence supports a higher rating for Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process?

 Which conditions are commonly secondary to Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process?